anurathibala/Medical-Specialty-Classification-using-N-Grams-/README.md

 # Medical-Specialty-Classification-using-N-Grams-
 This project classified medical transcriptions from 8 specialties using N-gram models.
 Uni-gram, bi-gram, and tri-gram models were tested using Naive Bayes, KNN, Decision Tree, and LSTM models built in Python.

-Here is a draft README.md based on the provided report:

-# Medical Specialty Classification using N-Grams

 ## Introduction

 This project classifies medical transcription data into different specialties using N-gram modeling and machine learning classifiers.
 The aim is to accurately categorize medical reports to improve healthcare efficiency and quality.